vanishgg/VanishRaider/README.md

 # VanishRaider
 **raiding made easy, A power discord Raider/MultiTool UI Inspired Off "Sapphire" (Not a promo dont buy or download Sapphire its a rat).
 Enjoy**

+# Project End
+**Project has come to an end, i wont be updating this. or helping anymore with this**

 # Disclaimer
 **THIS IS FOR EDUCATIONAL PURPOSES ONLY USE AT OWN RISK, ANYTHING YOU DO WITH THIS CODE IS YOUR FAULT/PROBLEM**